How to explant an insertable cardiac monitoring (ICM) device

 Video transcript

-In this lesson we're going to show you a typical ICM device x plant procedure using Medtronic reveal link device as an example.
-Whichever device you're exploiting, always be sure to read the manufacturer's recommendations for how the device should be removed.
-Before you start, ensure that you have all the necessary equipment ready for the device, excellent procedure.
+In this lesson, we're going to show you a typical ICM device explant procedure using Medtronic’s Reveal LINQ device as an example.
+Whichever device you're explanting, always be sure to read the manufacturer's recommendations for how the device should be removed.
+Before you start, ensure that you have all the necessary equipment ready for the device explant procedure.

-Here we have a antiseptic for cleaning a patient's skin and the sterile surgical drape for placing over the area where we're going to be expanding the ICM device.
+Here we have an antiseptic for cleaning a patient's skin and a sterile surgical drape for placing over the area where we're going to be explanting the ICM device.
 We have a syringe and suitable needles for the administration of local anesthetic.
 And we have a scalpel and suitable instruments for the actual explant procedure.
-We also have some goals.
+We also have some gauze swabs in case of any blood loss.

-In case of any blood loss palpate the anterior chest wall to locate the ICM device, and then clean the skin over device using an appropriate antiseptic solution. identify where you're going to make your decision to remove a device and then administer local anesthetic in that area.
-We normally use lighter cane with adrenalin also known as epinephrine to provide good local anesthesia with a reduced risk of bleeding.
+Palpate the anterior chest wall to locate the ICM device, and then clean the skin over the device using an appropriate antiseptic solution.
+Identify where you're going to make your incision to remove the device and then administer local anesthetic in that area.
+We normally use lidocaine with adrenaline, also known as epinephrine, to provide good local anesthesia with a reduced risk of bleeding.
+Check that the local anesthetic is working, and, if so, make a small skin incision at one end of the device through which you intend to explant it.